Resident Evil – Code: Veronica: Release

 Code: Veronica was confirmed to be in development as early as August 1998 and was promoted as the true sequel to Resident Evil 2.
 It was officially revealed on October 6, 1998, by Capcom R&D chief Yoshiki Okamoto.
 Capcom of Japan stated that they were hoping to sell the game to roughly one third of all Dreamcast users, which they estimated would total to around one million copies.
 In July 1999, Capcom of Japan announced their shipment expectations for the Japanese Dreamcast version were at 400,000 copies.
 Journalists were skeptical if this was only the initial shipment, or evidence that Capcom overestimated sales of the Dreamcast, given their initial sales estimate was one million.
 Capcom initially planned to have Code: Veronica released around the same time as Resident Evil 3 and, more importantly, the Dreamcast launch in North America on September 9, 1999.
 However, delays pushed the project back to early 2000.
 To make up for the game's absence, Capcom announced they would release a port of Resident Evil 2 for the Dreamcast that December.
 This release, called Biohazard 2: Value Plus, included a demo for Code: Veronica.

 Low sales of the Dreamcast negatively impacted sales of Code: Veronica.

 Code: Veronica was released in February 2000.
 Pre-ordered copies came with a unique numbered tag, special red packaging, and a unique title screen.
 Limited Dreamcast system bundles were also released to commemorate the game's release.
-The "Claire Version", limited to 1,800 copies, consisted of the Code: Veronica game, a pink system, pink controller, and a VMU.
+The "Claire Version", limited to 1,800 copies, consisted of the Code: Veronica game, a transparent red system, transparent red controller, and a VMU.
 The other bundle, known as the "S.T.A.R.S.
 Version", has the items except the system is a dark transparent blue and features a "S.T.A.R.S." logo.
 This bundle was limited to 200 copies.
 Expecting high demand, Capcom set up a contest for fans to enter to win an opportunity to purchase the systems.
 A soundtrack was released in February 2000 as well.